 Dock or Pier

 Many cruise travelers do not realize that mooring berths aren't free; cruise lines must pay for parking at the pier just like drivers have to pay for parking their cars in a lot.
 The longer a ship stays in port, the more the berthing fee is.
 If your cruise ship stays in port longer or has many ports of call, the basic cruise fare might be higher.
-This is one reason why repositioning or transatlantic voyages with many sea days are often cheaper--the cruise line doesn't have to pay many port fees and pass the cost along to its passengers.
+This is one reason why repositioning or transatlantic voyages with many sea days are often cheaper, the cruise line doesn't have to pay as many port fees and passes the savings along to its passengers.